subconsciousnetwork/ObservableStore/README.md

 }
 ```

+Note that `.viewStore(get:tag:)` is an extension of `StoreProtocol`, so you can call it on `Store` or `ViewStore` to create arbitrarily nested components!

 Next, we want to integrate the child's update function into the parent update function.
-Luckily, `CursorProtocol` synthesizes an `update` function that automatically maps child state and actions to parent state and actions.
+Luckily, `ModelProtocol` synthesizes an `update(get:set:tag:state:action:environment)` function that automatically maps child state and actions to parent state and actions.

 ```swift
 enum AppAction {